A hub for the East and West Midlands’ independent theatre sector.

 More than anything, East Meets West is kept alive by you — the members of the network who use it, contribute to it and invite their colleagues to be part of it.
 Thank you!

-Little Earthquake (aka Team Quake) curates the East Meets West network as part of our wider activity.
+East Meets West is curated by Little Earthquake (aka Team Quake) as part of our wider activities.

-Founded in 2005, Little Earthquake is a theatre company based in Birmingham led by Co-Directors Gareth Nicholls and Philip Holyman, and produced by Zoë Roberts.
-Our events invite audiences to scupper their expectations and escape the ordinary.
+Founded in 2005, we’re a Birmingham-based theatre company led by Co-Directors Gareth Nicholls and Philip Holyman, and produced by Zoë Roberts.